tevaughan/gslcpp/README.md

 ### Generating Documentation

-In order to build the documentation, one needs `Doxygen` with version at least 1.9.2 (to support concepts in C++20) and linked against `clang`.
+In order to build the documentation, one needs `Doxygen`.
+Any version below 1.9.2 will not document C++-20 concepts correctly, but one can still use an older version of Doxygen if that be all that one's operating system provides.

+#### Building Doxygen from Source

 In order to build `Doxygen` from source against `clang-12`, one might first, for example, do
 ```
 apt install flex bison graphviz libclang12-dev
 ```